Kampos, Karditsa

 Kampos (Κάμπος) is a former municipality in the Karditsa regional unit, Thessaly, Greece.
 Since the 2011 local government reform it is part of the municipality Karditsa, of which it is a municipal unit.
 The municipal unit has an area of 90.400 km2.
-Population 4,255 (2011).
+Population 3,615 (2021).
 The seat of the municipality was in Stavros.
+The name of the municipality comes from the greek word "kampos", campus, meaning plain (after the Thessalian plain).